 Explore some type of green solution.
 Investigate the feasibility and tax advantages of solar panels with net metering to sell excess energy generation back to the utility company.
 Consider installing a rock garden; these gardens require little-to-no maintenance and provide an appealing area for entertaining and family gatherings.

-For help with your next home improvement projects, please contact our great team at Midwest Exteriors Plus, serving Champlin and the Twin Cities Region.
+For help with your next home improvement projects, please contact our great team at Midwest Roofing, Siding & Windows, serving Champlin and the Twin Cities Region.